 (CBS NEWS) - Marie Stark is fighting for her 3-year-old daughter Ava’s life.
 The family, from Lochgelly, Scotland, has been playing a waiting game since March 2015, when Ava fell ill and was rushed to the hospital.

 At first, doctors thought she had leukemia.
 But Ava was eventually diagnosed with an inherited bone marrow failure syndrome, a rare blood disorder that affects the production of red and white blood cells and platelets.
-She needs a transplant to save her life.
+She needs a stem cell transplant to save her life.

 Ava has now lost out on not one but two donor matches over the course of just a few months.
 The first donor, matched anonymously through a registry of nearly 30 million people, had to drop out of the procedure in July.

 As if that weren’t devastating enough, Stark got a call on Tuesday that their second donor could not go forward for medical reasons – just hours before they were set to leave for the hospital to prepare for the procedure.

 “I assumed everything was fine until we got the call,” Stark said.
 “We were all packed and ready to go, but it wasn’t meant to be.”

 Because of the anonymity of the donor program, Stark can’t get any more information on why the donors fell through.
 She just has to hope that another match is found quickly, so she is begging the public to join the registry for stem cell donation.